-- Your natural children: - Your stepchildren (children of your current spouse); - Children of your domestic partner9 (only if your domestic partner is also enrolled in the Plan); - Your legally adopted children; - Your foster children; - Children under your legal quardianship (as established by a court order) whom you claim on your income tax return as dependents or for whom you provide more than 50% of their financial support; - A child under age 18 who lives with you and 1) for whom adoption proceedings have already begun. and 2) whom you have the legal obligation to support (in whole or in part); and - Children who are alternate recipients under a Qualified Medical Child Support Order (QMCSO), as required by law.
+- Your natural children; - Your stepchildren (children of your current spouse); - Children of your domestic partner (only if your domestic partner is also enrolled in the Plan); - If you are covering the child of a domestic partner who is not your tax dependent, imputed income for that child will be applied. - · Your legally adopted children; - Your foster children; - Children under your legal guardianship (as established by a court order) whom you claim on your income tax return as dependents or for whom you provide more than 50% of their financial support; - A child under age 18 who lives with you and 1) for whom adoption proceedings have already begun, and 2) whom you have the legal obligation to support (in whole or in part); and - Children who are alternate recipients under a Qualified Medical Child Support Order (QMCSO), as required by law.